3DBAG/3dbag-docs/docs/en/delivery/webservices.md

 The video also refers to the [PDOK services plugin](https://plugins.qgis.org/plugins/pdokservicesplugin/), which is very handy for loading base layers.

-## Experimental 3DBAG API (3D)
+## 3DBAG API (3D)

-The base URL of this webservice is [api.3dbag.nl](https://api.3dbag.nl) and more information about the available endpoints can be found on its [embedded documentation page](https://api.3dbag.nl/api.html).
+The base URL of the experimental 3DBAG API is [api.3dbag.nl](https://api.3dbag.nl) and more information about the available endpoints can be found on its [embedded documentation page](https://api.3dbag.nl/api.html).
+As opposed to the 2D webservices described above, the 3DBAG API returns 3D geometries.
 The 3DBAG API can be used to retrieve a single building (using the BAG `identificatie` code) or all buildings within a certain bounding box with all the available attributes in the [CityJSONFeatures](https://www.cityjson.org/specs/2.0.0/#text-sequences-and-streaming-with-cityjsonfeature) format.

 Below a python snippet is given that shows how you could create a [`.city.jsonl` file](https://www.cityjson.org/specs/2.0.0/#text-sequences-and-streaming-with-cityjsonfeature) from a query to the 3DBAG API: